How to Drop Ship Profitably in 2019

 But so that still does not mean you cannot drop ship.
 There are people out there who don’t need to make millions of dollars.
 They’re just looking to quit their jobs and make four, five, three, six thousand dollars a month.
 I think drop shipping can still be viable but you have to fund that niche product.
 And that niche product, again, Jungle Scout is one of these tools you can use.
 You can look at Amazon for different types of tools.
 You have to find the right supplier.
 The price point needs to be good.
 The last step is you have to find a good place to sell it.

-Tips and Tricks for Dropshipping in 2018
+Tips and Tricks for Drop Shipping in 2018

-The first thing you do from an organic standpoint is start it locally.
+The first thing you do from an organic standpoint is to start it locally.
 But if you wanna make money, you have to be able to get…I guess you have to know Facebook really well.
 If you are good at Facebook, drop shipping makes sense because if you have products that are, that have high average or volumes like hundred dollars and plus and you can profit forty, fifty, sixty dollars by selling a product and drop shipping it, then Facebook makes sense.

 Remember you are now going to be spending money on advertisements.
 So now you’re gonna need to factor in what your CPA is, on top of your cost of the drop shipping from the suppliers.
 So that’s why it’s really important.
-It only make sense if you have the higher profit margin that you can go ahead and start advertising.
+It only makes sense if you have a higher profit margin that you can go ahead and start advertising.
 And then when it comes to advertising, definitely, Facebook over Google PPC coz you’re gonna have a lower cost per click.
 And then you might just get lucky.
 You might find a supplier that’s willing to drop ship for you and they might have products or Amazon.
 They might have search volume on Amazon that never sold on Amazon.
 So you might just get lucky and find a supplier.

 I would look for suppliers in the Midwest that have never done online and the way you find them is you have to be really good at research.
 You know, how can you find an organic food manufacturer or an organic dog food manufacturer in the States that’s not selling online yet?
 If you can get that guy and say, “Hey, I wanna sell your products.
 Can you do this for me?
 Can you drop ship?”
-And kind of work your magic if you’re a good sales person, build those relationships, there’s definitely money to be made.
+And kind of work your magic if you’re a good salesperson, build those relationships, there’s definitely money to be made.

 We have clients who drop ships and will make millions of dollars.
 But then again, they have established these relationships.
 For Amazon, if you wanna drop ship on Amazon, you have to be careful coz Amazon is very, very strict with this kind of stuff today.
 Remember, price is an essential point.
 If you already have listings for the products you wanna sell on Amazon, if they already have listings, you’re probably not going to be able to compete.